django-parler/django-parler/docs/advanced/caching.rst

 Parler caching with multiple database
 -------------------------------------

-.. versionchanged 2.x:: The use the cache by Django-parler <= 2.3 caused cache overlap across databases with problematic side-effects.
+.. versionchanged 2.x:: The use of the cache by Django-parler <= 2.3 caused cache overlap across databases with problematic side-effects.

 Parler caching can be used safely when using multiple databases: models retrieved from different databases are now use distinct cache keys.